I serve as the pastor at Mission Dorado Baptist Church in Odessa, Texas.

 I have written one book, The Church Member, published in 2012 by Resource Publications, which is an arm of Wipf and Stock Publishers.
 I have also published two ministry resources, The Sweetest Names I Know: A Look at the Second Coming and Marital Roles: God’s Testimony in Marriage.

 The blogs on my personal website are also often featured on christiansincontext.com and sbcvoices.com, where I serve as a regular contributor to each respective blogging team.
 I have also contributed several guest articles to the Christian Apologetics and Research Ministry (carm.org) and Lifeway (lifeway.com), and have been featured on The Gospel Coalition (tgc.org).
 Also, I’ve been blessed to build a relationship with Dallas/Fort Worth’s 90.9 KCBI on the “Christ and Culture” program as well as Pittsburgh’s 101.5 The Word on the John and Kathy program, where I have had the honor of serving as a guest commentator.
+I’ve also appeared on 93.7 KLBJ in Austin, Texas to discuss some of my thoughts on subjects like homosexuality and abortion.

 My academic resume includes a Bachelor’s Degree in Biblical Studies (2007) and a Master of Arts in Theological Philosophy (2010), both from the Criswell College in Dallas, Texas.
 I am currently pursuing a PhD in Theology from the South African Theological Seminary, and hope to complete the program in 2016.